cPanel How To: Change a Domain’s MX Record

-This guide will walk you through the process of changing a domain’s Mail Exchange (MX) record(s) to point e-mail at a different server.
-MX records are a critically important part of a web site’s DNS because they tell the rest of the internet where to send e-mail for a domain.
+In this guide, we will walk you through the process of changing a domain's Mail Exchange (MX) record(s) to point email at a different VPS server.
+MX records are a critically important part of a website's DNS because they tell the rest of the internet where to send email for a domain.

 Step 1: Preparations